Appendix: Migration history

 Although plugins are not just data any longer, we still allow to change the applications with the UI, but it’s actually an API that changes the file system.
 We delete directories and upload zips to create new directories, and mutate the index.html.

 Today’s Generation: Native modules

-One major change is that so far modules (or plugins) where always represented during development and after build, so they could easily be composed by adding or removing a script.
+One major change is that so far modules (or plugins) were always represented during development and after build, so they could easily be composed by adding or removing a script.
 As we are now bundling everything, the modules can only be put together during development so applications can no longer be edited from the UI for now, but at the same time developers win the possibility to use the standardized ES2016 module architecture.
 That simplifies the development process because it follows standard approaches and doesn’t need any kind of complex module architecture.
-At this point, plugins are truely just modules.
-We will keep the name around to refer to sub-packages that contain some kind of isolated functionality.
+At this point, plugins are truly just modules.
+We will keep the name around to refer to subpackages that contain some kind of isolated functionality.